 Dieselgate: the sequel

-Car manufacturers must be held to account - our new analysis shows a shocking number of the most polluting diesel cars are still on UK roads, 10 years after Dieselgate.
+A shocking number of the most polluting diesel cars are still on UK roads ten years after Dieselgate, emitting huge amounts of excess pollution.

-Last week we protested outside the High Court to demonstrate the level of public concern about the scandal of the amount of excess NOx emissions we are still breathing in.
+In February we protested outside the High Court to highlight the scandal of the amount of excess nitrogen oxide (NOx) emissions we are still breathing in.

 Excess NOₓ emissions

-Not only that, those 7.5 million diesel cars make up just under a quarter of the cars on UK roads, yet they’re responsible for almost 30 per cent of all NOx emissions from road transport, including that from vans and HGVs.
+Not only that, those 7.5 million diesel cars make up just under a quarter of the cars on UK roads, yet they’re responsible for almost 30 per cent of all NOx emissions from road transport, including that from vans, buses and HGVs.
 This is far higher than previously thought.

 Dieselgate class action